Polistes canadensis: Reproductive suppression

-While queen control in other Polistes species involves more non-confrontational behavioral, Polistes canadensis is characterized by confrontational dominance—the queen will face aggressors and subordinates with physical action that can sometimes escalate into fatal battles.
+While queen control in other Polistes species involves more non-confrontational behavior, Polistes canadensis is characterized by confrontational dominance—the queen will face aggressors and subordinates with a physical action that can sometimes escalate into fatal battles.
 This aggressiveness can especially be seen in the queen’s territorial defense of the egg-laying region of the nest.
 In the absence of the dominant queen, most of the subordinates within the nest would be capable of laying eggs if given access to empty cells.
 The queen is able to inhibit the ovary development and reproduction of her subordinates through physical attacks on any subordinates who approach the empty cells and newly laid eggs that she guards.
 This is similar to the behavior of queens in Polistes instabilis, who suppress ovary development in workers by performing aggressive dominance interactions.

 Mating behavior

 Male Polistes canadensis engage in two alternative mating tactics: the role of the territorial male (who chases away intruding patrollers) and the role of the patroller (who flies from tree to tree and does not chase other males).
 Patrollers have a smaller body size than territorial males.
 Because of their inability to successfully compete against the larger territorial males for territories, these smaller males resort to patrolling.
 While physical altercations between territorial males and intruding patrollers are rare (<5% of the time) as the intruders typically quickly depart, there is still significant competition over the possession of territories.
-Owning a territory tends to lead to more copulations although the territory itself does not hold any resources or nests.
+Owning a territory tends to lead to more copulations, although the territory itself does not hold any resources or nests.
 The defense of these territories represents a lek polygyny mating system that is not based on resources.
 But rather, females perhaps incentivize males to compete for territories by restricting mating to these territories; this way, females know that the territorial males they choose to mate with are strong, healthy males.
 To attract females to the territories, males can rub their abdomens across the territories to apply pheromones.
 The patrollers do not just wait around for territories to be vacated; they will sneak matings with females in territories when the territorial males are temporarily away or distracted.